 - To adjust the range, drag the slider.

-Tip: The Nest Leaf will appear to let you know that you've chosen a temperature that can help save energy.
+Tip: The Nest Leaf shows up to let you know that you've picked a temperature that can help save energy.

 With your Nest Learning Thermostat (3rd gen) and Nest Learning Thermostat E